awsdocs/aws-doc-sdk-examples/getting_started_scenarios/ecr_scenario/SPECIFICATION.md

 2. Describe the image using this command:

-   aws ecr describe-images --repository-name hello-world --image-ids imageTag=hello-world
+   aws ecr describe-images --repository-name echo-text --image-ids imageTag=echo-text

 3. Run the Docker container and view the output using this command:

-   docker run --rm 1234567890.dkr.ecr.us-east-1.amazonaws.com/hello-world:hello-world
+   docker run --rm 1234567890.dkr.ecr.us-east-1.amazonaws.com/echo-text

 Enter 'c' followed by <ENTER> to continue: